nikomatsakis/babysteps/source/_posts/2012-04-09-rusts-object-system.markdown

 haven't read, for example, but I will definitely put them on my reading list.

+**EDIT**: It's a bit unclear what I precisely think is novel.
+In fact, when I wrote the previous paragraph, I was referring to our proposed technique for enforcing instance coherence.
+However, I didn't even describe this problem in this post, because I realized there was a lot of background to cover.
+So, to be clear, I don't think that the basics in this post are terribly novel---with the exception of our use of the same interfaces to unify Haskell-style type-classes (or C++ concepts, if you prefer) with OOP-style existential (sub)typing.
+That particular part works out quite well, I think.

 [post]: http://www.bitc-lang.org/pipermail/bitc-dev/2012-April/003315.html

 ### The building block: ifaces